Kids ask the wisest questions: “Why are shotgun names and numbers so weird,” a nephew wondered.

 As a general rule, the most versatile shotgun these days is a 12 gauge chambered to handle 3-inch shells.
 That means you can also shoot 2-3/4-inch shells through it.
 By selecting different charge weights from 1-ounce to 2 ounces, and shot sizes from 9-shot (small) to BB (large,), you’re set for just about any bird that flies or bunny that bounces.

-For a fine selection of Shotgun Ammunition, click here.
+Visit Sportsman’s Guide for a fine selection of Shotgun Ammunition.

 Ron Spomer has been photographing and writing about the outdoors for nearly four decades.
 He’s written seven books, hunted on six continents and been published in more than 120 magazines.
 He’s currently rifles’ editor at “Sporting Classics,” Travel columnist at “Sports Afield,” Field Editor at “American Hunter” and “Guns & Ammo” — Optics Columnist at “North American Hunter,” Contributing Editor at “Successful Hunter,” Senior Writer at “Gun Hunter,” and TV host of “Winchester World of Whitetail.”
 He will write on Shooting Tips weekly for sportsmansguide.com.
 You can read his blogs and catch some of his YouTube videos at www.Ronspomeroutdoors.com.